influxdata/docs-v2/content/v2.0/reference/flux/language/data-model.md

 ### Match parameter names

-Some transformations, for example `map` and `filter`, are represented using higher-order functions (functions that accept other functions).
+Some transformations (for example, `map` and `filter`) are represented using higher-order functions (functions that accept other functions).
 Each argument passed into a function must match the parameter name defined for the function.

 For example, `filter` accepts `fn`, which takes one argument named `r`: